 Once phonic knowledge is secure, we teach spelling through daily lessons in Year 2-6, again based around the Read Write Inc programme.
 Children in these classes are also set spellings to learn every week - click here for guidance on strategies you can use to support your child in learning their spellings.

-We also prise reading particularly highly (as shown by the enthusiasm with which our entire school community engaged with both our Reading Week and World Book Day).
+We also prize reading particularly highly (as shown by the enthusiasm with which our entire school community engaged with both our Reading Week and World Book Day).
 Throughout the school, we work our way through a levelled reading scheme, which follows the OUP Levels numbering system, but also includes a wide and varied selection of books from other publishers and sources.
 You can find out more about our approach in our Reading Policy.

 "As a result of highly effective training, teachers use consistent approaches to help pupils develop fluency and expression.
 This ensures that pupils become confident readers."